 Chemistry Teaching Laboratory Workshops

 The undergraduate teaching laboratories at the University of Oxford are world-class, providing unparalleled facilities for our students.
-Where possible, outside of term-time these laboratories are made available to school teachers and young people of school age to support their study of the chemical sciences.
+Where possible, outside of term-time these laboratories are made available to state school teachers and young people studying GCSE and A level Chemistry (or equivalent) to support their study of the chemical sciences.
 You can find details of available workshops and activities on our 'What's On?' page.

 Please note that the construction works of the Life and Mind Building is curtailing access to the CTL outside of University terms.